Power Bitchin' with Little Boots: Here's Her New Tune "Taste It"

 How was it working with Com Truise?

 It was remotely so I better stop my internet bashing now because that’s how it happened!
 That song’s pretty nuts to be honest.
 It’s as hyperactive as going on Twitter.
 When I listen to “Taste It” I feel like I’m on the internet, it’s so manic.
-When he sent me the track that’s what I thought of – all these conversations going on at once.
+When he sent me the track that’s what I thought of—all these conversations going on at once.
 I love him, his music’s amazing, and he’s not the kind of guy you’d think would be into a pop song.
-When I sent him what I’d done over it I was quite nervous, like, will he just think this is silly – me singing a load of melodic hooks about business over his cool beat.
+When I sent him what I’d done over it I was quite nervous, like, will he just think this is silly—me singing a load of melodic hooks about business over his cool beat.
 Is he going to burn my email!
 But he was really into it.
-I’m so pop and I know that about myself – I just accept it.
+I’m so pop and I know that about myself—I just accept it.
 Now I’m just like, “This is me now, this is what I do, if you don’t like it, get lost.”
 And the number of people who don’t get lost is really exciting!
-I think it’s just having that confidence to be like, “This is who I am and this is what I do and I’m not going to apologise or compromise.”
+I think it’s just having that confidence to be like, “This is who I am and this is what I do and I’m not going to apologize or compromise.”

 For a while I thought you had maybe given up on music.
 Like you had your label and you were putting out artists and maybe you were going to pursue songwriting for other people.